briacp/plugin-omt-package/README.md

 # If set to true, the translated documents will be created before
 # creating the package. (default: false)
 generate-target-files=false

+# If this property is set, the script located in the OmegaT scripts
+# folder will be executed.
+The OMT package file is available in the
+# binding "omtPackageFile".
+The console output is done in OmegaT
+# logfile, not in the scripting window.
+#post-package-script=processOmtPackage.groovy
 ```

 ## Sponsor